Makwerekwere: Usage

 The term makwerekwere is considered offensive, derogatory, xenophobic, and afrophobic.
 It has been in use in South Africa since the early 2000s and has become a common derogatory slur used against foreigners, particularly those from other African countries, including immigrants from Zimbabwe, Nigeria, and Somalia.
 It is used to create a sense of "otherness" and to justify discriminatory and xenophobic behaviour towards foreign nationals.
 Sociologist David M. Matsinge argued that the term makwerekwere is used to dehumanise black Africans and make them seem less human than South Africans.
 The term has become so pervasive that it has been included in dictionaries.

 The usage of the term makwerekwere has been linked to xenophobic attacks in South Africa.
 In May 2008, a wave of xenophobic attacks swept across the country, resulting in the deaths of over sixty people and the displacement of thousands, during which the slur was used in online posts.
 Foreign nationals, particularly those from other African countries, were targeted in the attacks, with the attackers using the term makwerekwere to refer to their victims.
 The attacks, including police brutality, were fuelled by a combination of economic factors and deep-seated prejudices against foreign nationals.
 These victims are often scapegoated for various issues, including crime, disease, and unemployment.
+In January 2026 king Misuzulu kaZwelithini in a speech with intention to calm xenophobic sentiments used the derogatory term in reference to foreigners this caused a backlash his comments were condemned and seen as a leadership failure.